Joseph-Wamui/TerraformWeek4/README.md

 2. Terraform
 3. AWS CLI Configure
 4. GIT: Version control system
-- An AWS account is require with the appropriate permissions and access tokens to access the account in AWS CLI.
+- An AWS account is require with the appropriate permissions and access tokens to access the account.

 ## INSTRUCTIONS